 Join us on Monday, 15 August 2022, on the Launch of the Report on Tobacco Control for the Region of the Americas 2022.
-This will be an hybrid event, in person from Brasilia, Brasil, and simultaneously broadcast in Zoom.
+This event will be broadcast through Zoom.

 How to participate

 - Time: 5:30 pm (EDT) / 6:30 pm (Brasilia time)

 - Language: The event will be in English and Portuguese, with simultaneous interpretation to both languages, as well as Spanish.